AdguardTeam/KnowledgeBaseDNS/docs/general/flush-dns-cache.md

 * `lookupd -flushcache` on macOS v10.4 (Tiger)

-Then hit *Return* on your keyboard, enter the administrator password for the account and press Return.
+Then hit *Return* on your keyboard, enter the administrator password for the account and press *Return*.
 There is no notification once the process is finished.
-However, you can add another command, for example, to hear an audible notification when the DNS cache flush is complete:
+However, you can add another command, for example, to hear a notification when the DNS cache flush is complete:

 `sudo killall -HUP mDNSResponder; say dns cleared successfully`